mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 An exception was thrown: java.lang.IllegalArgumentException: Amount must be positive
 ```

 What if we want to convert the exception into a typed error?
 For example, we want to convert the `IllegalArgumentException` into a `NegativeSalary`.
-Well, we can do it using the `catch` function.
+Well, we can do it using a function called `catch` provided by the Arrow library.
 Let's change the `RaiseCurrencyConverter.convertUsdToEur` function as follows:

 ```kotlin
 context (Raise<NegativeSalary>)